 As one of the most visited tourist destinations in the world, Italy is home to some of the most breathtaking architectural features you could ever find.
 Along with gastronomic delights and cultural attractions, you can’t blame tourists as this country moves and inspires like no other.

 There is something to be discovered at every corner that will titillate your senses and fill your belly.
 Whether you are hungry for natural sights, culinary delights, or all things culture, Italy will not disappoint you.
-If you have 2 weeks in Europe and have never been to the ancient country of Italy, well, you have to go.

 That is why it is recommended that you spend at least 2 weeks in Italy to make the most out of your trip.
 You can also simply cover only a specific region and check out the other parts on your next visit.